About The Association

 About the Practice Enterprise Concept

-The concept is developed by EUROPEN-PEN International in partnership with the national Central Offices and with local education and training institutions in participating countries.
+The concept is developed by PEN Worldwide in partnership with the national Central Offices and with local education and training institutions in participating countries.
 A national Central Office is established in each participating country to examine the needs of the local environment and create a tailored plan for the delivery of the concept.
 In addition, it adapts the curriculum to meet the national education standards in terms of competences.
 Training is also adapted to suit the different target groups according to age, social and educational background and best practices to constantly improve the concept are shared within the international network.

 Good Practice Award in youth entrepreneurship